How I Organize My Digital Music Collection on Linux

 Getting My Music Collection To My Phone Link to heading

 My phone’s storage can be expanded via a SD card, so this is what I went with.
-To get my music collection onto the SD card, I either take it out and put it in my computer.
+To get my music collection onto the SD card, I could take it out and put it in my computer.
 This is rather cumbersome as I need to take out the battery every time.
-I usually rely on the FolderSync app on Android to easily sync my bucket on Scaleway Object Storage to my phone.
+Instead, I usually rely on the FolderSync app on Android to easily sync my music from my home server to my phone while I’m in my local network.
 This is especially convenient when only transferring a few songs.

 Final Countdown Link to heading